Indigenous Makers in Ontario: Local Small Businesses to Support now

 Roasting up organic, fair trade and SPP certified coffee, Birch Bark Cofffee Co. is an Ontario-based coffee company brewing up delicious coffee and social change.

-Birch Bark Coffee Co. has a variety of unique coffee blends, all organic, fair trade, SPP certified and full of deep rich flavour.
+Birch Bark Coffee Co. has a variety of unique coffee blends, all organic, fair trade, SPP certified and full of rich flavour.
 Each blend has a name symbolic of important elements and symbols of Indigenous culture, including the Summer Solstice dark roast, Coureurs des Bois medium roast and Dream Catcher decaf.
-Their coffee is available online for shipping across Canada and can be found in numerous stores, cafes and shops across Ontario and Quebec with new expansion coming soon into Alberta and Manitoba.
+Their coffee is available online for shipping across Canada and can be found in numerous stores, cafes and shops across Canada.

 Giizhigat Maple Products